 There’s no one way to plan a novel, nor a magic formula to create a masterpiece.
 To write a thematically strong novel, however, you can follow some basic steps.
 As each point and layer builds upon another, you’ll end up with a work that beautifully and subtly illustrates your theme and keeps readers thinking for weeks.

 Hope Ann entertains a mob of younger siblings, manages shifts at Culver’s, and writes a wide range of fantasy.
 Fueled by passion, relationships, and constant learning, she works to provide an escape from the grind of normal life through fiction and the sarcastic, no-nonsense inspirational posts on her blog.
-The self-published author of the Legends of Light series, a personal writing coach, and the Story Embers newsletter manager, she has more information on her website: authorhopeann.com.
-You can also claim a free story about a young captain, an immortal fae, and one unwanted gift that could doom them both.
+She’s the self-published author of the Legends of Light series, a personal writing coach, and the Story Embers newsletter manager.
+You can join her email list to claim a free story about a young captain, an immortal fae, and one unwanted gift that could doom them both.